News Desk

 The Africa Centre of Excellence for Sustainable Cooling and Cold-chain (ACES) was conceived to increase and accelerate the adoption and uptake of resilient, efficient, inclusive and climate-friendly cooling and cold-chain.

-Kenya SPOKE Cold-chain
+Cold-chain Kenya SPOKE

 Men and women working in a field